leberkas/docker-jboss-farm/README.md

   the jboss config file.
 2 Things where changed:
   * added ajp protocol (port 8009)
   * changed list address (from 127.0.0.1 to 0.0.0.0)

+--
+disclaimer: This is just an example how it could be done - i'm not responsible for any data loss!